 What is a needlestick injury or blood/body fluid exposure?

-An injury involving exposure to blood or other human material is known as a needlestick injury or blood and body fluid exposure (BBFE).
+An injury involving exposure to blood or other human material is known as a blood and body fluid exposure (BBFE) injury, or needlestick injury.
 Health care workers must take immediate action if they sustain such injuries.

 BBFE puts a healthcare worker at risk of infection from blood borne viruses such as HIV, Hepatitis B virus (HBV) and Hepatitis C virus (HCV).